eugeneford/collit/README.md

 Library is written completely in ES6, can be used in Node.js or directly in Browser.
 It is well-documented and completely covered with test specs (excluding webpack bundling definitions and expressions).

-If want to add some features or to suggest any idea, feel free — contributions are always welcome.
+If you want to add some features or to suggest any idea, feel free — [contributions are always welcome](#contributing-to-collit).

 ## What Included
 There are several modules available in Collit so far: